ritabradley/robofriends/README.md

 # RoboFriends

-Use this handy tool to look for your robot friends by their username.
+Use this handy tool to look for your robot friends by their name.
 Happy hunting!